Mmarcos01/reading-notes/learnmarkdown.md

 ## Markdown
 This site was made in GitHub using the coding language Markdown.
-Markdown is an easy way to make writing on the internet look good.
+Markdown uses symple syntax and is an easy way to make writing on the internet look good.
 With just a few extra characters you can stylize your text and add heirarchy to your page.

+### Here's a small sample of what you can do with markdown:

 **Syntax** | **Effect**
 ------ | ------